 - Provides ramp, hand rails, push-button door entry, accessible restroom within 15 feet of entrance (left side)

 Morehead's west entrance faces UNC's McCorkle Place and is marked by wide, shallow steps and two-story-tall columns.

-  - Serves Morehead's "Zoom In" exhibit, Rotunda, Science Stage, South Gallery, classrooms and State Dining Room
+- Serves Morehead's "Water in Our World" exhibit, Rotunda, Science Stage, South Gallery, classrooms and State Dining Room

 - Also serves the UNC Visitor Center